William Wordsworth's "Michael"

 After Luke ventures forth, he does indeed in the beginning prosper.
 He sends home letters of glowing success.
 Then the unthinkable happens.
 He commits crimes and has to flee prosecution "beyond the seas."
 Mourning the loss of his son, Michael is never able to finish the sheepfold, and he travels there daily to mourn his loss.
 Michael mourns for seven years and then dies.
 And Isabel dies three years later.

-The Romantics placed belief the rustic life above all else.
+The Romantics believed in the morality and serenity of the rustic life above all else.
 They encouraged the pastoral, living-close-to-nature way of existing on this earth.
 Wordsworth is the quintessential "Romantic."
-Thus his little story makes clear the supposition that such a pastoral life would result in purity, morality, and ultimately happiness for those who truly live such.
+Thus, his little story makes clear the supposition that such a pastoral life would result in purity, morality, and ultimately happiness for those who truly live such.

 The reader takes from the narrative the notion that if only Luke had continued to live the rustic life of his parents, he would have saved himself the ignominy of living the life of a criminal on the run, and he would have spared his parents the heartache that they experienced in their later years.

 © 2015 Linda Sue Grimes